lauragalera/lauragalera.github.io/_teaching/talk.md

 title: "I also want to be an engineer"
 collection: personal
 permalink: /personal/talk
-description: "Spoke to students about Computer Engineering and job opportunities."
 ---

 A nostalgic visit to my former high school as the year comes to an end!